A Night and a Mourning

-There had been little relief in his separating himself from her—pressed into him, an arm and a leg draped—enough to stretch his own leg over the side of the bed and reach his arms out into the blue-colored world.
-Out into the coolness beyond the over-puffed comforter that most girls his age seemed to have, he hadn’t been under most of them or many of them, a few, but he’d witnessed them in passing and in friendship and… He was always struggling with his own heat in the pursuit of sleep.
-His own choice of bedding was a single worn-out flannel top sheet.
+She’d been pressed into him most of the night—an arm and a leg draped.
+There’d been little relief in his separating himself from her, but it had helped to stretch his own leg over the side of the bed and reach his arms out into the blue colored world.
+Out into the coolness beyond the over puffed comforter that most girls his age seemed to have, he hadn’t been under most of them or many of them, a few, but he’d witnessed them in passing and in friendship and… He was always struggling with his own heat in the pursuit of sleep.
+His own choice of bedding was a single worn out flannel top sheet.
 While she apparently relished the heavy thing.
 He liked that she liked it, but wasn’t sure he could oblige on a regular basis.

 Dangerous to make plans.

-The thoughts of their fumblings, mixed with the empty space left by the alcohol escaping him like vapor, left him with a tingling that wouldn’t convert itself into anything substantial.
-His hand grabbed out of habit as he rolled onto his back, kicking the heavy cover off and looking at the tonal difference in the small eve above the bed compared to the wall.
-He lifted his head to find the bathroom door with a gap in it, the sound of the shower seeping out along with some steam.
+The thoughts of their fumblings, mixed in with the empty space left behind as alcohol escaped like vapor, gave him a tingle that wouldn’t amount to anything substantial.
+His hand grabbed out of habit anyway as he rolled onto his back, kicking the heavy cover off and examining the tonal difference in the small eve above the bed compared to the wall.
+He lifted his head to find the bathroom door with a gap in it, the sound of the shower seeping out with some steam.

 She looked at his back and wondered if he was awake and pretending not to be.
 She was so close that all she could see was the back of him, the wall beyond and some morning light bouncing off both.
 Some of his longish hair stuck under her face, irritating her cheek.
-Finally rolling away, she turned her alarm off long before it was set.
+She finally rolled away and turned her alarm off long before it was set.
 Wanting to let him sleep or pretend to well past the time she was required to get up and get ready.
 Still she waited to get out of bed, looking and thinking too much.
-Back and forth between him rolling over and the intimacy of morning kisses with unwashed mouths and having him to stay just the way he was until she pushed his shoulder and told him she had to get to work.
+Back and forth between him rolling over, the intimacy of morning kisses with unwashed mouths or having him stay just the way he was until she pushed his shoulder and told him she had to get to work.

 She got to the bathroom and reached down to touch the stickiness between her legs.
 What was left of him doing the things she’d allowed him to do, almost as impressed with her own willpower as she was of his.
 She grazed it just right and had to stop herself.
 She didn’t have the time?
 Waking him up would be too much of an effort towards something that she still had so many questions about.

-She tried to shake herself of thoughts with hot water beating down on her head.
+She tried to shake herself of thoughts while hot water beat down on her head.
 She thought too much about what this thing was.
-This thing between him and her.
-Whatever it was, it felt good to her and nice.
+This thing between him and her, whatever it was, felt good to her and nice.
 Two things she was not used to.
 Not with boys.
 Not like this.

 She pulled the towel down over her face, looked in the mirror and wondered what he liked besides that face.
 Teasing him with everything else while giving him her eyes and her mouth mostly.
 Telling him it wasn’t gonna be something because she was afraid she might want that same thing.
-There was too much in her small corner of the world to add something so big.
-At least that’s what she kept telling herself.
+There was too much in her small corner of the world to add something so big, she kept telling herself.

-She didn’t have time to care whether he was asleep or still pretending to be as she switched on the dryer and brushed and shook and sprayed and combed and shook and poked and shook a little less vehemently.
-Trying still to get the thoughts that wouldn’t be good for either of them out of her head.
+She didn’t have time to care whether he was asleep or still pretending to be as she switched on the dryer and brushed and shook and sprayed and combed and shook and poked and shook a less vehemently.
+Still trying to get the thoughts that wouldn’t be good for either of them out of her head.
 The head he seemed to like so much.
-His hand there, guiding it to a place that he could look at it just so.
+His hand there, guiding it to a place where he could look at it just so.
 A place so naked she struggled to look back.

-She dragged the liner off the corner of her eyes the way he said he’d liked it and didn’t realize it was for him until she was done—not the normal face for work.
-It didn’t matter, the make up and the hair were an armor against morning possibilities with this boy.
-An excuse to not give him anything she might want—anything he might want.
-An excuse about the cost of time and how little she had to spend.
+She dragged the liner off the corner of her eyes the way he said he’d liked it and didn’t realize it was for him until she was done—not her normal face for work.
+It didn’t matter.
+The makeup and the hair were armor against morning possibilities with this boy.
+An excuse to not give him anything he might want—anything she might want.
+An excuse for the cost of time and how little she had to spend.

 Thinking too much again took his eyes to the slanted ceiling above the bed and back to counting moments until she was there again, in the room.

-There was a door creak and padding feet that brought his eyes away from the ceiling.
+A door creak and padding feet pulled his eyes away from the ceiling.
 There she was, with perfect hair tucked around her delicate face, legs working out of a barely tied silk robe that stopped in a place long enough to cover up and short enough to…